 It is your responsibility to select courses that do not repeat prior study (even if the course is taught in another language or under a different course number or title).
 If you do not follow this advice, you run the risk of not earning credit for such a course.
 If you have any questions about whether a course covers the same or similar material to one already on your transcript, have your home institution review the new course syllabus prior to the academic add deadline.
-You can request syllabi from your Admissions Counselor.
+You can request syllabi from your International Program Advisor.

 Students enrolling in a language course should be sure to register for the appropriate level.
-Matriculated Syracuse University students who have not yet studied this language at SU will need to take SU’s online placement exam in order to register for the appropriate level.
+Matriculated Syracuse University students who have not yet studied this language at SU will need to take SU’s online placement survey/exam in order to register for the appropriate level.
 You may not register for a language course either less or more advanced than the appropriate level without first consulting with your academic advisor; Syracuse University students may also need permission from the language program coordinator on the main campus.